Why a Suboxone Intervention – Isn’t Suboxone better than what they’ve been using?

 Although originally created to combat opiate addiction, it is interesting to note that Suboxone has similar effects and addictive qualities as do most other opiates.
 The withdrawal from Suboxone is similar to standard Opiates.

-In a nutshell, if you use Suboxone to quit using one drug, you very well may find yourself addicted to a another addictive substance which is almost as difficult to withdraw from.
+In a nutshell, if you use Suboxone to quit using one drug, you very well may find yourself addicted to another addictive substance which is almost as difficult to withdraw from.
 A terrible situation for anyone to be in.

 Suboxone Intervention and Harm Reduction